Found money alert: There could be an extra tax refund out there with your name on it.

 Even if you’ve been diligently filing on time, it could also be worth reviewing those recent returns for missed opportunities.
 (An estimated 1 in 5 eligible taxpayers fail to claim the EITC, for example.)

-Cari Weston, director of tax practice and ethics at the American Institute of CPAs, suggests going over the biggest life changes you've experienced—getting married, having a child, going back to school, starting a business and so on.
+Cari Weston, director of tax practice and ethics at the American Institute of CPAs, suggests going over the biggest life changes you've experienced, like getting married, having a child, going back to school, starting a business, and so on.
 It's possible those life changes entitled you to tax benefits you never claimed.
 Connect with a CPA or qualified tax preparer to set the record straight.

 We’d like to hear the financial goals you’re fired up about and the milestones you’re hoping to achieve.
 Let us know your best strategies and successes.
 If you need us to tackle a specific topic, just ask!
 We’re in this together, so let’s get this conversation started.
 Send an email to email@example.com.